apache/druid/docs/ingestion/native-batch.md

 Specify objects to ingest as either:

-- a list of S3 URI strings or
+- a list of S3 URI strings
 - a list of S3 location prefixes

 |property|description|default|required?|